So what size TV do I need?

 You want the wow factor.
 You want to experience the excitement.
 You want emotional engagement.
 Isn’t that what watching high-definition TV on the largest display is all about?

 We all want the big HDTV, but you don’t want the television to overwhelm your room.
-Consequently, you don’t want your TV screen size to appear under-developed for your space.
+Consequently, you don’t want your TV screen to appear under-developed for your space.

 So how do you find the perfect TV screen size?
 In most situations, our experience has proven that you should choose the largest display your room location, viewing angle, viewing distance, and money will allow.